klgreguska/docs-aws/docs/service-blocks/index.rst

 and effectively any day of the year, any time of the day.
 Manage & Operate
 includes:

-* Named Account Manager to coordinate escalations, follow AWS technical issues through to resolution, and help focus on the AWS technical operations of the account
+* Named Customer Success Manager to coordinate escalations, follow AWS technical issues through to resolution, and help focus on the AWS technical operations of the account